 PNG files do not work very well for photographs.
 However, they are an excellent choice for logos because there are no adverse effects when they are compressed.
 They’re excellent at retaining quality when compressed and support transparency.

 If you want to animate your image, then GIF files are the right choice, but they won’t look as good if you choose to make the image static.
+Jumping through different formats does tend to be tiring since it usually forces you to utilize multiple software to make it happen, but with a powerful plugin like PixTeller, you’ll be able to upload your images and adjust them for different needs, turn them into gifs and apply various effects in only a few simple clicks.

 Using WebP Format